platipusica/jampy-demo/README.md

 How was this Demo published on Heroku?
 ------------------------------------
-The Jam.py Demo you see on Heroku is just a Git repo made from the original Jam.py Demo with added two files: requirements.txt and Procfile.
+The Jam.py Demo you see on Heroku is just a Git repo made from the original Jam.py Demo with two files added: requirements.txt and Procfile.

 Then the Heroku account was open, jampy App created, Git repo linked and deployed.
 In 10 seconds it magically appeared as a live Web site.
 Enjoy.